19 Incredible Things To Do in Uganda

-Named the ‘Pearl of Africa’ by Winston Churchill (and quite rightly so), Uganda is an incredible and special country with beautiful lush, green landscapes and even more beautiful, friendly people!
+Often called the ‘Pearl of Africa’ by Winston Churchill — and for good reason — Uganda is a truly special country, with lush, green landscapes and incredibly warm, welcoming people.

-Uganda, is in my opinion, one of the best countries in Africa and I fell in love with it the second I crossed the border from Kenya on my first visit in 2009 – no joke, I was smitten.
+Uganda, is one of the my favourite countries in Africa and I fell in love with it the second I crossed the border from Kenya on my first visit in 2009 – literally, I was smitten (and so were all my friends).
 The light was incredible, the people were waving and smiling and the landscape was all kinds of orange and green hues.

 There was just (and still is) something special about this place.
 It’s a great place to visit and can easily be combined with trips to Kenya, Rwanda, the DRC and Tanzania.
 Go and see for yourself!